-Frank opened a bakery on Lyndale Ave. in Minneapolis in 1933, and brought sons Irving, Abraham, and Morris into the business in about 1935.
-As of 1951, there were two locations and goods were also available at Snyder Drug Stores.
-Below left is an ad from the Minneapolis Spokesman, the city’s black newspaper, from June 8, 1951:
+As of 1951 there were two locations.
+Below is an ad from the Minneapolis Spokesman, the city’s black newspaper, from June 8, 1951:

-The store on Olson Memorial Highway (Highway 55) was a “cold shop” where baked goods were sold but not made.
-That location was displaced in 1957 with the improvement of Highway 55, and the operation was moved to St. Louis Park.
+- The store at 1409 Olson Memorial Highway was a “cold shop” where baked goods were sold but not made.
+That location was displaced in 1957 when Olson Memorial Highway/6th Ave.
+North became Highway 55.

 The Wayzata Blvd. store apparently got its liquor license in July 1967; the ad below appeared in the Minneapolis Tribune.